 Well, native apps do have their own advantages but an app developer has to build 3 versions for 3 platforms separately:

 Well, this is isn’t in the case of PWA, hence it is an advantage of PWA over native apps, developers just have to build only one.

 Another major demerit of those native apps is they face installation friction which is estimated as: generally, it takes minimum 6 clicks from a user to install a native app and with every additional click, you lose approx 20% of the users.

-Let’s understand with the help of an example: Suppose you’ve spent hours on searching for a specific restaurant on a food app which you never really found out.
-Though these native apps have their very own search feature, it won’t get you favorable results.
+Let’s understand with the help of an example: Suppose you’ve spent hours searching for a specific restaurant on a food app which you never really found out.
+Though these native apps have their very own search feature, it won’t get you favourable results.